 Indeed, the interlocking framework of central banks, commercial banks, international institutions such as the IMF and World Bank, investors and other participants in capital markets – what we are labeling “The Global Financial System” – has contributed to a level of prosperity far greater than any in history.
-In fact, the financial system itself has grown so large, so interconnected and so technologically complex that it is not clear that any regulatory structure can harness its destructive excesses.
 Today, however, this system is under enormous strain.
 Over the last three decades the world has experienced several financial crises, each more global and more devastating in terms of human lives.
 In addition, the regulatory framework – nationally and globally – has been shown to have fallen far short of what is required.
 On top of all that, the fundamental governance of the system is moving from one that has been entirely U.S. and European-dominated to one in which a number of up and coming emerging market economies, China most importantly, are demanding an influential voice in the rules of the game.

 Over the next decade a number of major challenges, many stemming from the response to the 2007-2008 financial crisis, loom especially large.
 Central banks are in uncharted waters in having lowered interest rates to zero and injected trillions of dollars into their economies, and will at some point have to reverse course, with massive implications for economic and financial policy.
 Anemic growth and stubbornly high unemployment characterizes the U.S.; economic and political tensions prevail in Europe, which is undergoing its longest recession since World War II; Japan is fighting to emerge from twenty years of stagnation; economic momentum has been slowing in key emerging market nations, including the three biggest and most systemically important ones – China, India and Brazil.
 On the currency front, we could face the possibility of competitive devaluations.
 In the regulatory arena, the world is trying to design and implement the largest number of new laws and regulations to constrain financial institutions and trading operations ever seen in history, with no consensus about whether it all amounts to too much, too little or the wrong direction altogether.
 Around the world, income gaps within countries are rising to politically and socially dangerous levels.
 In one way or another, these issues are intertwined with the global financial system.